umati/Showcase/Specs/MachineTool.md

   `http://www.<MANUFACTURERDOMAIN>/example`

 - The rules for creating a URI can be found online.
 Please follow [this link](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).
-In the case of a website as a URI, it is not necessary that the website actually exists, it only identifies the machine uniquely.
+In the case of a URL as a URI, it is not necessary that the site actually exists, it only identifies the machine uniquely.
 In order to simplify debugging it is recommended to choose a URI which allows an identification of the machine also for third persons, e.g. by including the company name.

 - The machine will get a unique NamespaceURI after being integrated to the datahub by addition of a suffix to ensure unique namespaces.